RationalAsh/biorobotics-lab-nus/content/authors/seyram-ofori/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Candidates
+- Alumni
 ---

 Seyram Ofori completed his BSc degree in Biomedical Engineering at the University of Ghana in 2018.
 He served as a Teaching Assistant for one year and as a Research Assistant for another year in the biomechanics laboratory at the University of Ghana.

-He is currently a PhD student at NUS Department of Biomedical Engineering under the supervision of Dr. Yu Haoyong.
-His research focus is on the biomechanics impacts of wearable robotics.
+He was a PhD student at NUS Department of Biomedical Engineering under the supervision of Dr. Yu Haoyong.
+His research focus was on the biomechanics impacts of wearable robotics.